Package Leaflet: Information for the User

 .

-Si the condition develops or worsens while you are using MINESSE, you should also inform your doctor.
+If the condition develops or worsens while you are using MINESSE, you should also tell your doctor.

-Some women who use hormonal contraceptives like MINESSE have reported depression or a depressed mood.
-Depression can be severe and sometimes may induce suicidal thoughts.
+Some women who use hormonal contraceptives like Minesse have reported depression or a depressed mood.
+Depression can be severe and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

-Do not hesitate to ask your doctor or pharmacist if you have any doubts about using MINESSE.
+Do not hesitate to ask your doctor or pharmacist for advice if you have any doubts about the use of MINESSE.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like MINESSE increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like MINESSE increases your risk of blood clots compared to not using it.
+In rare cases, a blood clot can block blood vessels and cause serious problems.

-It is essential to remember that the overall risk of a blood clot that can cause harm due to MINESSE is small.
+It is important to remember that the overall risk of a harmful blood clot due to MINESSE is small.

 HOW TO RECOGNIZE A BLOOD CLOT